 All couples, regardless of sexual orientation, should begin by putting these key documents in place:

-A will – Generally speaking, a will is a legal document that details the distribution of your assets upon your death and can appoint guardians for minor children.
+Generally speaking, a will is a legal document that details the distribution of your assets upon your death and can appoint guardians for minor children.
 A will should be updated periodically to reflect any changes in your life, your relationships, and your desires.
 If you do not make a will, you will die intestate and your property will be distributed according to the intestate succession laws of your state.
 These typically rely on the legal relationship of marriage to determine who inherits your estate.
 If you are not married, or cannot get married in your state, intestate succession laws may leave your partner with no right to your property.

 - A living will – This is a written statement that specifies what type of medical treatments you would or would not want, such as resuscitation, artificial nutrition and hydration, and medical ventilation.